imserez/fpga-counter/README.md

 - Counter maintains value when enable is 0
 - Verified 7-segments display
 - Verified clock divider 100Mhz -> 1Hz
+- Verified segmentor select based on clock, iterating at 1Khz from 0-7.
+- Verified parameters work correctly on modules and they are reusable
+- Verified multiple clk working at diferent speeds

 ## What I learned